Typical symptoms of low mood include: - Low self esteem - Worrying - ...

 Learn some simple techniques to help you manage your stress

 There are many things you can do to manage your stress levels without needing to resort to medication.
 These include getting exercise or talking to friends and family about your problems.
-Stress advisor Marianna Kilburn explores these self-help techniques.
+Mental wellbeing advisor Marianna Kilburn explores these self-help techniques.

 An introduction to stress management